-String, Number, Boolean, Array, Object, Null, Undefined.
+String, Number, Boolean, Array, Object.

-A string can be any text inside quotes.
+Strings are written with quotes.
 You can use single or double quotes:

 You can use quotes inside a string, as long as they don't match the quotes surrounding the string:

 You will learn more about strings later in this tutorial.